Cloud Integration – Using Transport Management Service for a Simple Transport Landscape

-In the present blog, I reproduce and summarize all steps required to set up this service to support a concrete, simple transport scenario.
-In particular, I would like to use this service to transport integration content (for SAP Cloud Platform Integration) from a source to a target tenant.
+In the present blog, I reproduce and summarize all steps required to set up Transport Management Service to support a concrete, simple transport scenario.
+In particular, I would like to use this service to transport integration content (for SAP Cloud Integration) from a source to a target tenant.

 A big Thank You to the following people for their support: Ralf Belger, Boris Zarske, VishnuPrasath Dhayanithi, Dimitar Aleksandrov.

 To mention some further information sources worth to check out: